GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitisation.md

 :::

 Digitising is done with the `Digitizing Toolbar` and on the map canvas.
 First, you need to check if the `Digitizing Toolbar` is activated.
-To do that
+To do that:
 * Click on the `View` tab in the menu bar and click `Toolbars`.
 Check if the `Digitizing` and `Advanced Digitizing` toolbar is activated.

 First, you need to check if the `Digitizing Toolbox` is activated.
 To do that